James Lawless: Political career

+He was elected to the Dáil in the 2016 Irish general election for Kildare North.
 In May 2016, he was appointed by the party leader Micheál Martin as Fianna Fáil Spokesperson on Science, Technology, Research and Development.
 He was a member of the Energy and Communications Oireachtas Committee, and in February 2017, he was elected as Vice-Chair of that Committee.
 In February 2018, he was appointed a member of the Business, Enterprise and Innovation Oireachtas committee.
+He proposed a bills to regulate online political advertising and the use of drones.